 Storage

-Cooked lumpia: Store in an airtight container in the fridge for up to 3 days.
-Reheat in oven or air fryer at 350ยฐF for 5-6 minutes.
+Uncooked lumpia refrigerates for up to 2 days before frying.
+Cooked lumpia keeps in an airtight container in the fridge for up to 3 days.

 Troubleshooting

+Wrappers wrinkle or bubble when frying.
 Oil is too hot.
-Lower the temperature to 350-375ยฐF.
-High heat causes the wrapper to blister.
+Lower the temperature to 350 to 375ยฐF.

-Three possible reasons: (1) Overfilled, (2) Not sealed properly, (3) Filling is too wet.
-Refrigerate the filling for 30 minutes to firm it up, use less filling per roll, and seal the corners with egg white.
+Filling spills out.
+Three possible reasons: overfilled, not sealed well, or filling is too wet.
+Refrigerate the filling for 30 minutes to firm it up, use less per roll, and seal edges with egg white.

-Freeze them in a single layer first before bagging.
-Moisture from the filling can create ice crystals that crack the wrapper if you pile them together immediately.
+Frozen lumpia cracks before cooking.
+Freeze in a single layer first before bagging.
+Moisture from the filling creates ice crystals that crack the wrapper if you pile them together right away.

 Did you try this recipe?